awslabs/aws-well-architected-labs/content/Well-ArchitectedTool/100_Labs/100_Custom_Lenses_on_WATool/1_ddb_config_pillars_and_bps.md

 3. Create a workload with a Custom lens.

 ### Download Custom Lenses Template:
-1. Sign in to the AWS Management Console and open the AWS Well-Architected Tool console at https://console.aws.amazon.com/wellarchitected/.
+1. Sign in to the AWS Management Console and open the [AWS Well-Architected Tool console](https://console.aws.amazon.com/wellarchitected/).
 2. In the left navigation pane, choose Custom lenses.
 3. Choose Create custom lens.
 4. Choose Download file to download the JSON template file.